worldbank/pacific-observatory/README.md

 [URI](http://hdl.handle.net/10986/36778)

+To improve the results for Papua New Guinea, a two-stage nonlinear estimation procedure for low-data regimes was suggested by

+Andree, Bo Pieter Johannes; Pape, Utz Johann.
+2023 (Forthcoming).
+Can co-deployment of machine learning and high-frequency surveys produce reliable real-time data in data-scarce regions?.
+Policy Research Working Paper.
+World Bank, Washington, DC.

+Andree and Pape (2023) also suggest using the institutional exchange rate as a trend variable and narrow down the tuning grid of the cubist algorithm to improve processing speeds when handling a large number of price items.

 The machine learning imputation code is available [here](https://github.com/worldbank/Food-Price-Estimation)

 The code relies on WFP price surveys that are not available for PNG.
 The code has been adapted to run on IFPRI surveys available [here](https://www.ifpri.org/project/fresh-food-price-analysis-papua-new-guinea)